genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 ### 2.5.
 Equilibration with 3.5 fs time step

-Finally we run an additional 105-ps pre-equilibration simulation in NPT ensemble.
-In this step, we equilibrate the system with the [ multiple time step integrator, r-RESPA (VRES, timestep of 3.5 fs).]The integration with the longer time step requires HMR and group T/P options.
-The following is the important options in the control file (`step2.5.inp`).
+Finally we run an additional 105 ps pre-equilibration simulation in NPT ensemble.
+In this step, we equilibrate the system with the multiple time step integrator, r-RESPA (VRES, timestep of 3.5 fs).
+The integration with the longer time step requires HMR and group T/P options.
+Please see following the important options in the control file `step2.5.inp`.

 ```toml
 [DYNAMICS]